 Understand Your Triggers

-Dealing with cravings and triggers following inpatient treatment for alcoholism will be vital to long term success.
+Dealing with cravings and triggers following inpatient treatment for alcoholism at an inpatient addiction treatment center will be vital to long term success.
 Developing strategies and techniques to overcome these specific instances can make the difference between relapsing and staying on the path of success.
 Much of the time spent in a formal treatment program will have been centered around developing these strategies and techniques, so hopefully you will be armed with the right knowledge.

 Change Your Environment